What Is Rapid Prototyping? Methods, Materials, and Steps

 What Is Rapid Prototyping in Design Thinking?

 The design team builds a simple first version of a new product through rapid prototyping in product design.
 This first version is considered a minimum viable product (MVP) featuring the basics of the actual product.
-MVP is developed to show the customer and know their feedback on design.
+MVP is developed to show the customer and gather their feedback on the design.
 Engineers use fast tools such as CNC for fabrication in order to test many designs in a short period of time.

 Rapid Prototyping vs. Traditional Prototyping